cferdinandi/smooth-scroll/CONTRIBUTING.md

 ## Submitting a Pull Request

+***Note:*** *By submitting a pull request to this project, you assign all rights to Chris Ferdinandi and Go Make Things, LLC.*

-Please make sure your code meets the following code standards:
+Make sure your code meets the following code standards:

 - Camel case for JavaScript variables.
 - [Object-Oriented CSS](http://www.slideshare.net/stubbornella/object-oriented-css) for CSS selectors.